johnharris85/k8s-playground/README.md

 kubectl delete po hello-client kubectl run hello-client --image=hello-client --image-pull-policy=Never --restart=Never
 ```

+### Credit / Extension
+This repo is forked from davidkbainbridge/k8s-playground, 99% of the initial work is his.
+I added the ability to run 5 machines.
+Also I couldn't connect to any of the local VMs with the private inet set in the vagrantfile, so have removed this (seems to work fine now, YMMV).

 ### Clean Up
 On each vagrant machine is installed a utility as `/usr/local/bin/clean-k8s`.